Bank Holiday Recipes: 3 festive bakes perfect for Paddy’s Day

 It’s that time of years again!
-With St. Patrick’s Day just around the corner, it’s time to celebrate our Irish heritage and truly get into the spirit of Seachtain na Gaeilge.
+With St. Patrick’s Day here at last, it’s time to celebrate our Irish heritage and truly get into the spirit of Seachtain na Gaeilge.

-Since the pubs are closed and the parades are cancelled, we’ve been forced to get creative and think of some new ideas to mark the occasion.
-So, we’ve decided that there’s no better way to celebrate than by devouring an inordinate amount of delicious homemade Paddy’s Day themed treats!
+We’ve decided that there’s no better way to celebrate the day that's in it than by devouring an inordinate amount of delicious homemade Paddy’s Day themed treats!

 Here are three of our favourite go-to recipes for such an occasion, which the whole family is sure to love.

 Serve with a glass of Irish coffee for a truly sumptuous Irish experience.

 395g condensed milk

 Break up the chocolate into small cubes.
 Gently melt the chocolate in a saucepan on a low heat.
 Add the milk and butter, stirring continuously until the chocolate is melted.